Rural Fire Department Resources for Local Officials

 - Volunteer Fire Assistance Program This program provides Federal financial, technical, and other assistance to State foresters to train, and equip fire departments in rural areas and rural communities of 10,000 or less population.
 The funding must be matched on a 50-50% basis by non-federal dollars or in-kind.

-Loans and Grants Program CFDA(10.766)offer loans and grants to construct, enlarge, extend, or otherwise improve community facilities providing essential services to rural residents for projects that will enhance public safety such as fire stations, fire trucks, and rescue vehicles.
+- Community Facilities Loans and Grants Program Offers loans and grants to construct, enlarge, extend, or otherwise improve community facilities providing essential services to rural residents for projects that will enhance public safety such as fire stations, fire trucks, and rescue vehicles.

 U.S. Department of Interior